DundeeMakerSpace/intro-presentation/slides.md

 - Memberships (Around &pound;25 to &pound;30 a month)
 - Grants & Funding
 - Crowd Funding
-- Events, Courses, Equipment hire etc.
+- Events, Courses, Equipment and Room hire etc.

 Note:
 1. This is what we're looking into just now, but there is more to do in the future